decentralized-law/daa/README.md

 - Digital areas like smart contracts and blockchain governance,
 - International trading, e-commerce, and freelance work,
 - Democratizing law-making and standard-setting processes,
-- Create a framework for the currently legally toothless "network state.
+- Create a framework for the currently legally toothless "network state."

 ## Call for Technical Input & Open Research Questions